heinrichhermann/ai-launchkit-local/README.md

 ## 🎓 Learning Use Cases

-This AI LaunchKit is designed for **hands-on learning and experimentation**.
+This AI Learning Kit is designed for **hands-on learning and experimentation**.
 Here are practical learning scenarios for each service category:

 ### 🤖 AI Core Services